kessotolo/ConversationalCommerce/frontend/docs/ARCHITECTURE.md

 ### Import Refactoring Initiative

-We are systematically refactoring the codebase to eliminate technical debt related to imports.
-This work follows a phased approach:
+We have successfully completed our systematic refactoring of the codebase to eliminate technical debt related to imports.
+All phases of this initiative are now complete:

 1. **Phase 1 ✅ Complete**: All StorefrontEditor components now use absolute imports with the `@` alias pattern
 2. **Phase 2 ✅ Complete**: Fixed cross-module imports in library files (`/lib/cart.ts`, `/lib/api/storefrontEditor.ts`, `/lib/api.ts`)
 3. **Phase 3 ✅ Complete**: Verified component and hook imports across dashboard and monitoring components
-4. **Phase 4 🔄 In Progress**: Fixing context-related imports
+4. **Phase 4 ✅ Complete**: Fixed context-related imports in provider components and inter-context dependencies
-5. **Phase 5**: Addressing storefront component imports
+5. **Phase 5 ✅ Complete**: Addressed storefront component imports, ensuring consistent path resolution

+The codebase now fully adheres to our modular monolith architecture principles with respect to import patterns.
+All modules use absolute imports with the `@/` alias, making dependencies explicit and improving maintainability.

 ### Best Practices for Avoiding Import-Related Technical Debt